Heart Rate Variability (HRV) Measurement Timing: Morning or Night?

 We measure HRV because it is a marker of the body’s response to stress.
 If we want to capture such a response in a meaningful and actionable way, we need to measure it in a reproducible context, at rest, far from other transitory stressors that would confound the measurement.
 Typically, this means in the morning or the night - and not continuously.

 Measuring right after a stressor would be less informative: we would have a suppression in HRV, or increase in HR (e.g. after exercise), and that would be normal.
-What we are interested in is not this immediate change, but how our system responded to that stressor, which can be better determined by measuring at rest, hours after the stressor (again, in the morning or the night).
-Failing to bounce back to normal from the stressors after several hours, for example, highlights a negative stress response, or the presence of additional stressors (e.g. lifestyle related).
+What we are interested in is not this immediate change, but how our system responds to that stressor, which can be better determined by measuring at rest, hours after the stressor (again, in the morning or the night).
+Failing to bounce back to normal from the stressors after several hours, for example, highlights a negative stress response, or the presence of additional stressors (e.g. lifestyle-related).

 Analyzing a response to a workout at different time points (night, and then morning) simply shows how physiology gradually returns to normal, but this has implications for the interpretation and guidance provided.